Secure, Anonymity-Preserving and Lightweight Mutual Authentication and Key Agreement Protocol for Home Automation IoT Networks: Security Analysis

 \subsection{Achieved Security Goals}

-\begin{enumerate}[ ] \item{The proposed scheme achieves confidentiality by using symmetric key encryption for all payloads with a dynamic key that gets updated after every session.} \item{The proposed scheme achieves message integrity by the attachment of an $HMAC$, calculated using a counter, to every message transmitted under the scheme, which can be verified by the receiver.} \item{The proposed scheme achieves anonymity by using dynamic identities for every message exchange.} \item{The proposed scheme achieves unlinkability as explained in step C5 in Section~\ref{SSC:D2D:communication:phase}}. \item{The proposed scheme achieves dynamic entity removal (respectively, addition) with forward (respectively, backward) secrecy by using access control lists, temporary keys for payload encryption, dynamic identities, and updates sent by the controller whenever a new device joins or a device leaves the network.} \item In the proposed scheme, if an adversary tries to launch a replay attack, he/ she would fail because the recipient would have received that message earlier, increased the counter value and changed the dynamic identity used for reception. \item If the adversary can intercept all the traffic exchanged in the network, he/ she would still not be able to find out the identities of the sender and receiver due to the use of dynamic identities and the fact that the payload is encrypted.
+\begin{enumerate}[ ] \item{The proposed scheme achieves confidentiality by using symmetric key encryption for all payloads with a dynamic key that gets updated after every session.} \item{The proposed scheme achieves message integrity by the attachment of an $HMAC$, calculated using a counter, to every message transmitted under the scheme, which can be verified by the receiver.} \item{The proposed scheme achieves anonymity by using dynamic identities for every message exchange.} \item{The proposed scheme achieves unlinkability since, as explained in the description of the scheme in Section~\ref{PS}, if a node $x$ simultaneously communicates with two different nodes $y$ and $z$, then different dynamic identities are used in the messages exchanged with $y$ and $z$.
+In particular, as explained in step C5 in Section~\ref{SSC:D2D:communication:phase}, two communicating devices $N_1$ and $N_2$ increment the counter $DDC_{12}$ and derive new masked identities for each other after each message transmission; also, note that if $N_1$ is simultaneously communicating with another device, say $N_3$, then different masked identities are used for the messages exchanged with $N_2$ and $N_3$.
+Similarly, the masked identities used in steps A1 and A2 of the authentication phase described in Section~\ref{SSC:authentication:phase} are different for different devices.} \item{The proposed scheme achieves dynamic entity removal (respectively, addition) with forward (respectively, backward) secrecy by using access control lists, temporary keys for payload encryption, dynamic identities, and updates sent by the controller whenever a new device joins or a device leaves the network.} \item In the proposed scheme, if an adversary tries to launch a replay attack, he/ she would fail because the recipient would have received that message earlier, increased the counter value and changed the dynamic identity used for reception. \item If the adversary can intercept all the traffic exchanged in the network, he/ she would still not be able to find out the identities of the sender and receiver due to the use of dynamic identities and the fact that the payload is encrypted.
 Also, the message integrity of all messages is protected using an $HMAC$.
 Hence, the proposed scheme defends against the Man-in-The-Middle attack. \item The dynamic identities are derived by hashing counter values with real IDs.
 The symmetric keys are also updated after every session.
 Since an adversary cannot determine the real identities of the sender and receiver of any message, the proposed scheme defends against offline password, identity, session key and counter guessing attacks. \item{The use of dynamic identities prevents an attacker from impersonating any device since he/ she does not know the counter value used for deriving the required dynamic identity.} \item{Our scheme does not use any time synchronization and hence is not vulnerable to desynchronization attacks.} \item{The Sybil attack occurs when a legitimate node uses multiple identities at the same time~\cite{grammatikis2019securing}.
 In our proposed protocol, all messages are sent using dynamic identities, which are computed using secret counter values; so an attacker is unable to send a message with the sender identity being that of another node.} \end{enumerate}